-Real Estate is a very common, yet often misinterpreted, word, especially in the current business world.
+Real Estate licensing is very common, yet often misinterpreted, especially in the current business world.
 One frequently hears it on numerous occasions, especially when conducting any business or deed related to property, and many yet use the word too, mostly even incorrectly.
-So what does Real Estate mean?
-Real Estate is a type of Real Property; it is defined as a piece of land, with anything, natural or man-made, attached to it; this could be trees, water source, house, roads, anything.
-Although there are various types of real estate, the five main categories are Land, Residential, Commercial, Industrial, and Special Purposed.

 - The land is any piece of undeveloped, bare, vacant land that people acquire for developing houses, agriculture, etc.

-- Residential real estates are, of course, properties that are used for housing purposes.
+- Residential real estates are properties that are used for housing purposes.
 This may include houses, bungalows, apartment complexes, etc.

-- Commercial real estates are meant for business operations, e.g. malls, offices, hospitals, shops, restaurants, and more.
+- Commercial real estate are meant for business operations, e.g. malls, offices, hospitals, shops, restaurants, and more.

-- Special Purposed real estate includes land and property that are used by the general public, these include parks, libraries, cemeteries, etc.
+- Special Purposed real estate includes land and property that are generally for the general public, these include parks, libraries, cemeteries, etc.

 There are certain physical and economical characteristics of real estate that differentiate it from other assets and define their value.
 The physical attributes of real estate include:

-2. Indestructibility (although the additions on the land can be removed or destroyed, the land itself is indestructible).
+- Indestructibility (although the additions on the land can remove or destroy, the land itself is indestructible).

-On the other hand, the economical characteristics of a real state are defined as followed:
+On the other hand, the economical characteristics of a real state are define as following

 1. Scarcity: Although the land is not rare, it does have a total fixed amount that will someday run out.

-2. Improvements: These are defined as any man-made additions to the land that increase its value.
-Improvements on the land are said to be personal, such as houses, boundary walls, fences, etc. Whereas, improvements to the land are of public nature, e.g. sewerage systems, roads, sidewalks, etc.
+2. Improvements: These are define as any man-made additions to the land that increase its value.
+Improvements on the land are said to be personal for houses, boundary walls, fences, etc. Whereas, improvements to the land are of public nature, e.g. sewerage systems, roads, sidewalks, etc.